mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 }
 ```

-The implementation above has the following important characteristics:
+The component above has the following important characteristics:

-- The component has a set of inputs and outputs that define its interface and how it should be used in the component tree.
+- It has a set of inputs and outputs that define its API, i.e. how it can be used in other components in the component tree.
-- It encapsulates some component-specific state that is not important for the rest of the application (for instance the current `text` that the user has entered).
+- It encapsulates some component-specific state that is not important for the rest of the application, i.e. not included in the application's store (for instance the current `text` that the user has entered).
-- It uses the `GameModel` which is example instance from the Facade layer explained above.
+- It uses the `GameModel` which is a sample instance from the Facade layer.

-The `GameModel` provides access to specific part of the application's state that is important for given component cluster.
-For instance, the game component is interested in the current game, so the `GameModel` provides access to that part of the state.
+The `GameModel` provides access to specific part of the application's state that is important for given cluster of components.
+For instance, the `GameComponent` is interested in the current game, so the `GameModel` provides access to that part of the state through the `game$` property.

 Notice that above the state is represented as a **stream of immutable objects**.
 This means that once the state changes the `GameComponent` will get new instance of it immediately, and this instance will be an immutable object.
-Basically the `game$` property of the `GameModel`'s instance is of type `Observable<Map>` where `Map` is supposed to be an immutable map.
+Basically the `game$` property of the `GameModel`'s instance is of type `Observable<Map>` where `Map` is an immutable map.

+Using high-level abstraction such as the `GameModel` allows new team members to become productive quickly.
+They can start developing UI components that use the model for propagating state changes.
+All the new team members need to be familiar with is how to develop Angular 2 components and use RxJS data streams.
+They don't have to be aware of any communication protocol, packages' data format, redux, etc.

 ### Model Definition